 The award is granted on the basis of nominations received by a third party or on the basis of self-nominations.
 Researchers holding a PhD working at universities and/or research institutions in Germany and Poland are eligible to nominate candidates.
-Previous laureates and research institutions that are devoted to German-Polish cooperation are invited to propose candidates as well.
-Laureates will be selected by a jury of six researchers, three of whom are working in Germany and three in Poland.
-The German jury members will be appointed for a four-year term of office by the DFG's Executive Committee, and the Polish representatives will be selected by the FNP.
-In order to cover all fields of science and the humanities represented by the candidates, up to four associate jury members may be appointed .
+Laureates will be selected by a jury of eight researchers, four of whom are working in Germany and four in Poland.
+The German jury members will be appointed for a four-year term of office by DFG and FNP.
+In order to cover all fields of science and the humanities represented by the candidates, up to two associate jury members may be appointed .
 The award ceremony will take place alternately in Poland and in Germany.